paintparty/bling/README.md

 | `:margin-right`   | `int?`     | Amount of margin (in blank character spaces) at right, outside banner.<br>Defaults to `0`.
 Only applies to terminal emulator printing. |

 <br>

+> [!NOTE]
+Figlet banners only work in terminal context (JVM Clojure or Node.js ClojureScript).
+If you want a simple banner in a browser dev console, you can do the following:
+`(banner {:text "Hello" :browser-style "font-color:red;font-size:24px"})`

 ## Testing
 There is a set of visual test suites in `bling.core-test`.